 Hast thou not heard my plaint?

 Yosef was talking about Cashmere.
 It’s meadows, its unblemished waters, and rich green glades.
 He was talking about his beloved Queen & the nightingale of Kashmir, Habba Khatoon.
-Yosuf, after whom Kashmir was never free, was poisoned in Bihar by Mughals.
+Yosuf, after whom Kashmir was never free, died of natural death in Bihar.
 The commander of the Kashmir army used to encourage his fighters by saying Victory is a day far.
 When Kashmiri resistance seemed to have ended, the natives resorted to name-calling Mughals.
 The tomb of Yusuf Shah Chak, Yaqub Shah Chak, and Habba Khatoon lies in Bihar.

 Kashmir is yet again at the political crossroads where their identity is threatened more than ever, but this nation has been fighting for the last 400 years for their sovereignty, and it is an obvious fact that this is not going away.
 Attempts are being made to twist the history to present the K-resistance as feeble, but if we were to consider history, Kashmiris has shown exemplary courage.
 Whether that be the Dogra occupation when Immauddin led the fight against Ghulab Singh at Maisum and made him retreat or the Galwans who gave tough times not just to Dogra but also the Sikhs, their history is full of valor.
 The writers who try to glorify the rule arguing that the Mughal occupation developed Kashmir do so to establish the argument in their favor.
 It is the same rhetoric that argues that Kashmir can’t survive independently even though Kashmir has been independent for thousands of years, much older than their nation-state.